 With only 15 grams of protein, this option really doesn't give you much of the nutritional benefit you're looking for in a meat alternative—especially seeing that you're getting a whopping 568 milligrams of sodium per serving.

 The right way to start your day is to ditch these high-sugar cereals.
 To see more of the boxes you should ditch, don't miss Every Cereal Brand in America—Ranked!

 Quaker Natural Granola Oats, Honey, Raisins & Almonds

-Granola must have a heck of a PR guy.
+Granola must have a top-notch PR guy.
 After all, someone managed to convince an entire nation of eaters that clumps of oats and raisins glued together with sugar is somehow healthy.
-Five years as America’s Worst Cereal, we hope, cuts through the spin.
-One cup has the calorie equivalent of 3 servings of Cookie Crisp cereal!
+One cup of this one has the calorie equivalent of about four servings of Cookie Crisp cereal!

 Kellogg's Honey Smacks

 This is among the most sugar-loaded boxes in the cereal aisle.
 What's more, it barely has any fiber to stabilize your blood sugar.